PKN-AUTDE/excal/README.md

 ### Config files
-If a single directory is given as input, excal will scan said directory for a setup.cfg file.
+If a single directory is given as input, excal will scan its root for a setup.cfg file.
 Here some project parameters may be provided.
 At the moment only the options given in belows example are being used, additional ones will be added.

 ```
 [EXCAL]